D'backs win 3rd straight, score 8 in 7th to top Pirates 11-6 - WHIZ News

 UP NEXT

-The Diamondbacks will start Bumgarner (4-6, 5.35) on Wednesday against a Pirates starter to be determined.
+The Diamondbacks will start Bumgarner (4-6, 5.35) on Wednesday afternoon against a Pirates starter to be determined.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports